 The RCV (Remote Controlled Valve) can be actuated (operated) by two main means.
-They are; 1: pneumatically and 2: electro-pneumatically.
-(Mechanical option will be available in the future)
+They are;

+1: Pneumatically and

+2: Electro-pneumatically.

+1. PNEUMATIC:

-1. PNEUMATIC: The RCV (abstract figure below) unit has a built-in pneumatic actuating piston that allows remote operation of the RCV by two basic pneumatic means.
+The RCV (abstract figure below) unit has a built-in pneumatic actuating piston that allows remote operation of the RCV by two basic pneumatic means.
 They are; 1: an external pressure supply of about 2 bars (30 psig.) being applied to the actuation port of the actuating manifold on the RCV, 2: the screw-on pilot regulator, calibrated to 2 bars (30 psig.), provides the actuating pressure in which a simple 3-way valve is plumbed and remotely mounted to operate the RCV unit.
 The pilot regulator taps a small amount of the oxygen supply for static pneumatic actuating needs.
 It is always active and does not allow gas to flow, except for a very small amount during the state changes from on to off and visa versa.
-Once the RCV has setteled in the on or off state the pilot regulator automatically shuts off holding the interface tubing at the calibrated pressure.
-A small vent port releases a very small amount of gas as the electro-pneumatic valve is released to the off state.
+Once the RCV has settled in the on or off state, the pilot regulator automatically shuts off holding the interface tubing at the calibrated pressure.
+A small vent port releases a very small amount of gas as the electro- pneumatic valve is released to the off state.
 At the users option, a small 4mm.
 OD X 2.4 mm.
 ID tube may be connected to this port to provide an overboard vent.
 The amount of gas released by this vent port (during turn-off phase only) is about 10 cc. for the interface manifold.
 The actual volume vented during the turn-off phase will be a function of the size of the actuating pneumatic interconnecting tubing used for that installation.
-2 to 4 mm.
-(1/16 to 1/8") Dia. line recommended.
+2 to 4 mm (1/16 to 1/8") Diameter line recommended

-The basic pneumatic actuating method for the RCV.
+The basic pneumatic actuating method for the RCV:

 A: RCV unit, B: Pilot reg., C: Main reg., D: optional cylinder pressure sending unit, E: oxygen check-valve outlets, F: remote pneumatic 3-way on/off valve.

+2. ELECTRO-PNEUMATIC:

-2. ELECTRO-PNEUMATIC: The remote electro-pneumatic method (abstract figure below) probably offers the most convenient method of operation.
+The remote electro-pneumatic method (abstract figure below) probably offers the most convenient method of operation.
 Applying current turns the RCV on and removing the current turns the RCV off.
 The electro-pneumatic valve can be ordered in three voltage ratings.
-They are: 5V, 12V and 24V The 12 volt valve requires about 0.85 A to initially turn on the RCV.
+They are: 5V, 12V and 24V.
+The 12 volt valve requires about 0.85 A to initially turn on the RCV.
 The sustain current thereafter can then be about 1/2 of that.
-The screw-on pilot regulator, calibrated to at 2 bars (30 psig.), is required and is directly plumbed to the actuating manifold.
-A small vent port releases a very small amount of gas as the electro-pneumatic valve is released to the off state.
-At the users option, a small 4mm.
-OD X 2.4 mm.
+The screw-on pilot regulator, calibrated at 2 bars (30 psig.). is required and is directly plumbed to the actuating manifold.
+A small vent port releases a very small amount of gas as the electro-pneumatic nm.
 ID tube may be connected to this port to provide an overboard vent.
-The amount of gas released by this vent port (during turn-off phase only) is about 10 cc. for the interface manifold.
+The amount valv of g for the interfacemanifold.